kushpal/Online-cloud-storage-system-using-C/README.md

 This is an online cloud storage system
 ===========

-I have implemented an online server using  c program which can accept multiple client request at a time.
+I have implemented an online server using  c programming which can accept multiple client request at a time.
 It works like FTP (File transfer protocol) but it uses only one port which can be used to send control and data messages on the same port.

 Functionalities